skip to Main Content

 How Can I Earn Money in Costa Rica?

 Costa Rica is considered a paradise by those who live in the country and by tourists who visit by the millions every year, but how can I earn money in Costa Rica?
-To stay and work in the country, it takes more than catching a flight and getting in with your passport.
-To legally work in Costa Rica, you’ll need to obtain a work permit, which is not easy to get.
+It takes more than catching a flight and getting in with your passport to stay and work in the country.
+To legally work in Costa Rica, you must obtain a work permit, which is problematic.

-If you manage to find an employer, they can apply for a work permit on your behalf.
+If you find an employer, they can apply for a work permit.
 However, that only lasts a year (renewable), and that is if you have the skills that the local population does not have.
 So, you must follow the right path to work and live in Costa Rica.

 Temporary Status

 You can obtain temporary residency if you gain the assistance of a company that wants to hire you for the skills that you offer.
 However, it does mean that the type of work you do will depend on your employer.
-After 3 years of temporary residency, you can obtain permanent residency, which will give you greater freedom to choose the work you want to do.
+After three years of temporary residency, you can obtain permanent residence, giving you greater freedom to choose the work you want.

 Permanent Resident

 It is possible to become a legal resident even if you don’t have a work permit.
-You may obtain temporary residency by purchasing property in Costa Rica or by making a deposit with a bank to show solvency.
+You may obtain temporary residency by purchasing property in Costa Rica or depositing with a bank to show solvency.
 However, these residency categories do not allow you to work in the country immediately, as you must apply for permanent residency after 3 years.

 Employment Possibilities

-Gaining rightful employment is the recommended means of obtaining temporary and, ultimately, permanent resident status in Costa Rica.
-What follows are a few employment options you might consider.
+Gaining suitable employment is the recommended means of obtaining temporary and permanent resident status in Costa Rica.
+Here are a few employment options you might have.

-Teaching: There is a demand for those who can teach English in a bilingual or language school in Costa Rica.
+Teaching: There is a demand for those teaching English in a bilingual or language school in Costa Rica.
 Schools that hire teachers can help you get a work permit.
-Be careful to check out the status of the job first, as it might be illegal.
+Check out the job status first, as it might be illegal.
 This means you might be contracted to work for a partial salary while on a tourist visa which is illegal in Costa Rica.

 Become an Investor: You can create or operate a business in Costa Rica and obtain residency status.
-This means that if you run the business, you must oversee the employees.
-Your lawyer can advise you on what is and is not possible to obtain an investor status.
+If you run the company, you must oversee the employees.
+Your lawyer can advise you on what is and is not possible to get an investor status.
 Click here to see investment opportunities in Costa Rica.

 Remote Work: It is possible, however informal, to work as a trader, writer, or run any business online while living in Costa Rica.
-You could maintain your status as a perpetual tourist, but keep in mind that it would be illegal if you were being paid by a company based in Costa Rica.
+You could maintain your status as a perpetual tourist, but remember that it would be illegal if a Costa Rica company paid you.

 From becoming a tutor to offering IT support to walking the dog, you can find gainful employment without being stuck in a cubicle for 40+ hours per week.
-You should open yourself to the possibilities which can provide you with the right job at the right time.
+Open yourself to the possibilities that can provide you with the right job at the right time.

 -Written by Glenn Tellier (Founder of Grupo Gap)